walterfreeman/phy211/syllabus.md

 Homework in this class is designed as a tool to help you develop the problem-solving skills needed to understand physical situations on your own.

 You will have an assignment due each week (more or less).
 We have found that fancy computer homework systems (Blackboard, Mastering Physics, or whatever else) tend not to be as useful as good old pencil and paper.
-Also they cost money and everyone hates them.
+Also, they cost money and everyone hates them.

-We do not intend for you to work on these problems by yourself without help.
-The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well, along with tutors who can help you, and you can ask questions as they arise.

-You can also discuss the homework in #homework-discussion on Discord with your peers.

 Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and working alongside your peers and instructors as you do it, is the single best thing you can do in this class.